 - 1. Make every child feel loved and welcome.
 This happens as soon as they enter the classroom.
 Eye-contact and smiles work wonders! - 2.
 Clearly state expectations.
 Make sure directions and expectations are clear and understood.
 Speak slowly and friendly.
 Give examples if needed. - 3.
 Reinforce positive behavior.
 Compliment children who do what you expect.
 Say, "Good job," "nicely done," or "thank you." - 4.
 Correct negative behavior.
 Verbally correct the wrong behavior, clarify the standards, compliment the positive behavior if / when it happens.
 DO NOT TOUCH A CHILD IN ANGER!
 If you must touch a child to separate him/her from others, be very careful not to squeeze or shake a child.
-Hitting, squeezing, slapping, pushing, or shaking a child may result in the CM team member's immediate removal from ministry.
+Hitting, squeezing, slapping, pushing, or shaking a child may result in the children's ministry team member's immediate removal from ministry.
 See the "Removal From Ministry" policy section.
 Reinstatement to ministry may be accomplished through the process outlined in the "Reinstatement To Ministry" policy section. - 5.
 Separate disruptive children from others.
 If a child continues to misbehave, regardless of all attempts to positively encourage the right behavior, separate the child from the rest of the class.
 NO CHILD WILL EVER BE SENT OUTSIDE THE CLASSROOM ALONE.
 Children may be separated within the classroom only.
 Children must always be within the direct supervision of the CM team members.
 No team member will be permitted to be alone with a child outside the classroom. - 6.
+Pray with the child.
+The difference between a ministry and a public school environment is in the focus on developing the child (discipline) instead of controlling the child (punishment).
+Pray with the child and ask God to help the child as he/she develops. - 7.
 Communicate with the parent(s) regarding the child's behavior.
 Remain positive and hopeful while still being truthful.
 Make sure another team member is present when a parent is talked to about the child.
-If the child is an extreme, consistent challenge, the team member may refer the matter to the children's pastor. - 7.
+If the child is an extreme, consistent challenge, the team member may refer the matter to the children's pastor. - 8.
 Build relationships with the children!
 Control, power, and threats are all weak discipline tools compared to a healthy, sincere relationship!
 Instead of backing away from a disruptive child, move toward him.
 Get to know what he likes or dislikes.
 Become interested in his hobbies or sports interests.
 If you develop a relationship, the child will not want to damage that relationship with disruptive behavior.
 You will soon be able to communicate with the child through eye-contact form across the room!